mgchandler/brisect/README.md

 ## To do list:

 - [ ] Figure out how to move more than one device at a time.
 End goal: trace out diagonals and circles.
 	- [ ] Investigate streams to do this.
-May need to update firmware as some functions introduced in v7, currently on v6.18 or so.
+May need to update firmware as some functions introduced in v7. x- and y-axes currently on v6.19, z-axis on 7.8.
 	- [ ] Investigate a way to activate several streams at one time, or at least activate with minimal delay.
 Look at triggers to do this.
 - [ ] Translate the stage along a predefined path (supplied by `yaml`?)
 - [ ] Build in offline usage